nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * `EventsCentre` : This class (written using [Google's Event Bus library](https://github.com/google/guava/wiki/EventBusExplained)) is used by components to communicate with other components using events (i.e. a form of _Event Driven_ design)
 * `LogsCenter` : Used by many classes to write log messages to the App's log file.

+[**`Commons`**](#common-modules) represents a collection of modules used by multiple other components.
+A few of these modules play important roles at the architecture level.

+* `Events` : This module is used by components to marshal information around and inform other components that things have happened. (i.e. a form of _Event Driven_ design)
+* `Util` : Used by many classes to write log messages to the App's log file.
+* `LogsCenter` : Used by many classes to write log messages to the App's log file.

 The rest of the App consists three components.

 * [**`UI`**](#ui-component): The user facing elements of tha App, representing the view layer.